phillycommunitywireless/phillycommunitywireless/content/en/resources.md

 *******
 Below are some more materials and resources to help you find digital resources for wifi access, computer use, and more.
 Check them out!

-## Free Desktop Computers and Digital Literacy Training
+## Digital Literacy Training and Technical Support - Digital Equity Center at Temple University
-**Organization**: Digital Equity Center at Temple University
+**Description**: Provides an on-site open computer lab, digital literacy training, affordable internet options, home computer solutions, and technical support via their hotline.
-**Description**: Non-profit and community requests for refurbished and new computer equipment.
-Residents of Philadelphia are eligible. **Location**: 1918 N 11th St, Philadelphia PA 19122.
+**Location**: 1918 N 11th St, Philadelphia PA 19122.
-**Register**: Sign up for [PCW wifi](https://phillycommunitywireless.org/getconnected/) or email us directly at info@phillycommunitywireless.org for more information.
+**Contact and Tech Support Hotline**: Call 215-204-7445 or email techforphilly@temple.edu.

 ## PCs for People
 **Description**: Provides refurbished computers to eligible customers for affordable prices, starting at $0-29.
 To place an order, you will need photo identification and documentation of current enrollment in an income-based government assistance program OR documentation of current household income (under 200% of the federal poverty line or under 60% of the area median income).